we-learn-js/js-training/src/slideshow/slides/DomainDrivenDesign.md

 > String, Number, ...

-> Color (red, green, blue), Money (number, device), Date (day, month, year), ...
+> Color (red, green, blue), Price (number, device), Date (day, month, year), ...

-> A business card: When people exchange business cards, they generally do not distinguish between each unique card they only are concerned about the information printed on the card.
+> A BusinessCard: When people exchange business cards, they generally do not distinguish between each unique card they only are concerned about the information printed on the card.
 In this context, business cards are value objects.

 <!--slide-->

 ### Entities

-> An object that is not defined by its attributes, but rather by a thread of continuity and its identity.
+> An object that is not defined by its attributes, but rather by a **thread of continuity** and its identity.

 > It is important for two objects with different identities to be to be easily distinguished by the system, and two objects with the same identity to be considered the same by the system.

 > An **Entity** always has a unique id.
-As long as there is a unique Id it's an entity.
+As long as there is a **unique id** it's an entity.

 <!--slide-->

 #### Examples

-> A person.
-A person always has an Identity and it’s always the same in terms of their name or identification card.
+> A **Person**.
+A person always has an **identity** and it’s always the same in terms of their name or identification card.

-> An order in an e-commerce system.
-In such a context, every new order created has its own Identity and it’s the same over time.
+> An **Order** in an e-commerce system.
+In such a context, every new order created has its own **identity** and it’s the same over time, even it the order changes over time.

-> These concepts have an Identity that endures over time.
+> These concepts have an **identity** that endures over time.
 These concepts' state evolves over time.
 They are mutable.

 <!--slide-->

 #### Entities Objects VS Value Objects

-> Entity is "who or which", a Value Object is "what".
+> **Entity is "who or which", a Value Object is "what".**

-> Entity only when it has a continuity and a life cycle.
+> Entity only when it has a **continuity and a life cycle**.

 > Depending on the Domain, a same concept can be an entity of value object.

 > Most airlines distinguish each seat uniquely on every flight.
-Each seat is an entity in this context.
+Each seat is an Entity in this context.
 However, Southwest Airlines, EasyJet and Ryanair do not distinguish between every seat all seats are the same.
-In this context, a seat is actually a value object.
+In this context, a seat is actually a Value Object.

 <!--slide-->